juxhouse/bela-resources/reference/ECD-File-Format.md

 ## ECD Lines

 The lines that follow are ECD lines.
 Here is an example.
-It will be explained below.

 ```
 /maven/my-company/my-project [maven-artifact] "My Project" (java)